Conakat/Thesis/README.md

 # Part 1: Hand Gesture Recognition using B-mode Ultrasound Images

 Dataset:
-* B-mode ultrasound videos collected during experimentation of 13 finger gestures
+* B-mode ultrasound videos collected during experimentation of 13 finger gestures.
-* The finger gestures contain extension, flexion of each finger and alltogether, and a rest state
+* The gesture set includes individual finger flexion and extension, combined finger movements, and a rest state.

-* Two datasets were generated:
+Two datasets were generated:
-  - Dataset 1: 130 samples obtained from one hand
+* Dataset 1: 130 video samples acquired from a single hand.
-  - Dataset 2: 384 samples obtained from both hands
+* Dataset 2: 384 video samples acquired from both hands.

+Each video consists of frames with spatial dimensions of 610 × 342 pixels.

 The videos were processed with the use of OpenCV functions and numpy library led to the following data represantations:
 * Activity maps (deformation maps)